-5. Finally, there is an Administrative/Regulatory section to the Core Curriculum to remind pupils that a barrister has duties and responsibilities beyond developing their legal knowledge and skills, and to encourage pupils to organise the administrative and regulatory aspects of their practices from the outset.
+Advise/Analyse sections of the Core Curriculum multiple times during pupillage.
+In pupils that a barrister has duties and responsibilities beyond developing their legal knowledge and skills, and to encourage pupils to organise the administrative and regulatory aspects of their practices from the outset.
 This section contains the compulsory courses that a pupil is required to undertake by the Bar Standards Board.